Table of contents

 - Your sales funnel: The specific sales stages/phases that sales leads must pass through in order to be qualified and closed, along with sales strategies that go with each sale funnel stage.

-- Outlined sales activities: what sales actions (pitching, networking, sales calls, social outreach, etc.) your sales team will be responsible for, how they’ll fit into the sales process, and how sales activities will move sales opportunities forward
+- Outlined sales activities: what sales actions (pitching, networking, hot calling or cold calling, social outreach, etc.) your sales team will be responsible for, how they’ll fit into the sales process, and how sales activities will move sales opportunities forward

 - Sales goals & metrics (KPIs): Track your revenue target, sales conversion rate, pipeline coverage, sales forecast accuracy, etc. to effectively follow your sales performance and sales results